-NBA players not immune to serious illness from norovirusOctober 31st, 2011 in Diseases, Conditions, Syndromes /
+NBA players not immune to serious illness from norovirusOctober 31, 2011 in Medicine & Health / Diseases, Conditions, Syndromes

 A new study describes a 2010 outbreak involving several NBA teams, the first known report of a norovirus outbreak in a professional sports association.
 Published in Clinical Infectious Diseases and available online, the study highlights unique circumstances for spreading this highly contagious virus among players and staff on and off the court.

 Norovirus is the most common cause of gastroenteritis outbreaks in the United States; it is responsible for about 21 million cases of illness in the country each year.
 Study author Rishi Desai, MD, MPH, and colleagues from the Centers for Disease Control and Prevention found that as many as 13 NBA teams located in 11 different states were affected by a norovirus outbreak from November to December 2010.
 "We confirmed that norovirus spread within at least one team and possibly from one team to another," said Dr. Desai.
 "Overall, 21 players and three staff from 13 teams were affected."